Alcatraz Tours from San Francisco

 San Francisco Hop-on Hop-off Big Bus Tour and Alcatraz Tickets

-The most complete option
+The most comprehensive option

 Alcatraz, Sausalito and Muir Wood Day Trip from San Francisco

-Golden Gate Bridge with Alcatraz in the background| ©David Maunsell
+The Golden Gate Bridge with Alcatraz in the background| ©David Maunsell

-Golden Gate Bridge with Alcatraz in the background| ©David Maunsell
+The Golden Gate Bridge with Alcatraz in the background| ©David Maunsell

-Your ticket includes access to the double-decker sightseeing bus with free stops for 48 hours, one hour of free bike rental, and a non-stop panoramic night tour to see the main monuments illuminated.
+Your ticket includes access to the double-decker sightseeing bus with free stops for 48 hours, one hour of free bike rental, and a panoramic night tour without stops to see the main monuments illuminated.
 The visit to Alcatraz is by ferry from Pier 33, and once there you can tour the prison with the official audio guide.

 Tour route